 - Add group: Click Add group to create filters with a set of rules that use multiple Boolean conditions.
 Groups allow you to segment your filtration logic for complex circumstances.
 For example, you could use one rule group that uses the NOT Boolean operator to exclude records that were created before a certain date, then create another rule group to include records that use the AND or OR operator.

-You can toggle between rules and JavaScript to implement filter logic with the JSON/JavaScript toggle switch at the top of the Filter editor.
+You can toggle between rules and JavaScript to implement filter logic with the JSON/JavaScript toggle switch at the top of the filter editor.

 Consider JavaScript filters for the following requirements: